jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     def a_dict():
         return {}

-  the terminal still shows an :ref:`AssertionError` but with a return value that looks more like what is expected
+  the terminal still shows :ref:`AssertionError` but with a return value that looks more like what is expected

   .. code-block:: python